What is Wellness? With No Wellness Program Definition It’s Everything

 “Wellness, There’s a word you don’t hear every day.”

 Since that time, the use of the word “wellness” has exploded.
 A quick search under the registered trademarks of the United States shows that the word wellness is part of the trademark of 5,000+ companies.
 What is wellness indeed!

 Well-being is the experience of health, happiness, and prosperity.
 It includes having good mental health, high life satisfaction, and a sense of meaning or purpose.
 There is no consensus around a single definition, but in general well-being can be described as judging life positively and feeling good.

 Some wellness programs, especially outside of the U.S., are called well-being programs for employees.
 These programs share many of the same programming characteristics of employee wellness programs, but expand the scope of the program.
 Outside of worksite settings however, the meaning of wellness and well-being have come to mean pretty much anything.

 These terms are pretty easy to understand, however, once we start talking just about words like “wellness” and “well-being” things get confusing very quickly.
 The purpose of this blog is to help clarify the different terms and make it easier for people to understand where worksite wellness ends and the wacky meaning of wellness begins.

 As we discuss what is wellness and the related wellness program definition, we need to start with the basics.
 See the diagram below to help you understand where worksite wellness efforts begin and end.
 The diagram can also help you see how the words “wellness” and “well-being” have morphed into words that can mean just about anything

 Today’s wellness professionals obtain certifications and university training designed to help those who oversee worksite wellness programs.

 Most wellness professionals work in worksite wellness settings.
-For them, the word wellness is almost always used to describe employee wellness programs.
-Unfortunately employee wellness programs can be called by many different names, but all of them refer to worksite wellness programs of some form.
+For them, the definition of wellness is almost always used to describe employee wellness programs.
+Unfortunately well-being programs for employees can be called by many different names, but all of them refer to work wellness of some form.